pluralsight/guides/draft/front-end-javascript/using-cordova-inappbrowser-plugin-with-ionic-2+-to-open-urls/article.md

 Now after adding your target platform, you can install the InAppBrowser plugin.

+## What is InAppBrowser?

+InAppBrowser is a native Cordova plugin which can be used to add an in-app browser to your hybrid mobile application created with Cordova framework or any Cordova based framework such as Ionic.

+You can find more information about InAppBrowser from this [Github repository]().
+## Installing Cordova and Ionic CLI

 ## Installing InAppBrowser Cordova Plugin and Corresponding Ionic Native Wrapper

 InAppBrowser plugin is available from npm so to install it simply run this command inside your project root folder: